 Eugen Bleuler, a Swiss psychiatrist, used the term “Schizophrenia.”
 It came from Greek roots, referring to a split mind or separate personalities.
 This definition emphasizes how those who have schizophrenia have fragmented thoughts and reactions to stimuli.

-There is no miracle pill or series of medications that can eliminate the mental illness.
+There is no miracle pill or series of medications that can eliminate Schizophrenia.
 Access to appropriate treatment is the best way to manage the symptoms of Schizophrenia better.

-The target of treatment must be the symptoms or manifestations of the illness.
-Medicine serves a great purpose in managing these symptoms.
+The target of treatment must be the symptoms or manifestations of Schizophrenia.
+Medicine serves a great purpose in managing the symptoms of Schizophrenia.
 Therapy further enhances the management of the disorder.

 Meanwhile, the therapist shall focus on opening discussions with the patient concerning the concept of schizophrenia and its symptoms.

 A great way to help the patient manage the symptoms is to explain why and how it happens.
-Multiple types of therapy can be helpful when it comes to this particular mental illness.
+Multiple types of therapy can be helpful.

 This article will focus on therapy for schizophrenia and other issues on the topic.
 It will discuss how therapy helps and what it tries to avoid when assisting patients in managing their symptoms.
 Additionally, please know more about mental illness and the subsequent consequences for those who suffer from it.